 The good news is, hotels in Bhaktapur seem great and cost less for a better standard of room than in Kathmandu.
 We are thrilled with our huge family room at the Kumari Guest House, right in Bhaktapur’s ancient heart.

 Getting to Bhaktapur cost us 1500 Rs in a decent sized tourist vehicle organised by our friend Ram of Stupa Guest House Kathmandu.
 It felt much safer than the tiny local taxis and was less hassle than the bus, which would have cost us just 50 Rs each.
 The journey took over an hour, maybe almost 2.

 Earthquake Damage at Bhaktapur

-There is a lot of earthquake damage here, more than we saw in Kathmandu even back in 2016, just 11 months after the earthquake.
+There is a lot of earthquake damage on Bhaktapur, more than we saw in Kathmandu even back in 2016, just 11 months after the earthquake.
 Repair work is ongoing but many buildings have been lost.
-For the first time in Nepal, I feel like we’re visiting a disaster site and part of me feels wrong about that.
+For the first time in Nepal, I felt like we were visiting a disaster site and part of me felt wrong about that.